ShotaTsuru/meditation/README.md

-# npm-meditation
+# meditation
-The npm-maditation is a tool to start a concise meditation with simple operations.
+The maditation is a tool to start a concise meditation with simple operations.

 # Dependencies
  "node-wav-player": "^0.2.0"